Slab and Shrinkage Linear Regression Estimation

 Logical.
 If

-, saves the fold assignments in the output when multicollinearity is detected and"ShrinkageRR"
+TRUE, saves the fold assignments in the output when multicollinearity is detected and"ShrinkageRR"is not used.
+The default isFALSE.- include_Sh

 Logical.
 If

-, includes the Sh estimator in the"Multiplicative"
+TRUE, includes the Sh estimator in the"Multiplicative"model.
+The default isFALSE.- exclude

 A vector specifying columns to exclude from the predictors.
 The default is